Docker Compose でのサービス定義

 stdin_open

 stdin_open configures a service's container to run with an allocated stdin.
 This is the same as running a container with the -i flag.
-For more information, see Keep STDIN open.
+For more information, see Keep stdin open.

 Supported values are true or false.